 3. Dust chicken and shrimp with cornstarch.
 Add chicken, shrimp, and Masaman Thai sauce to vegetables.
 Cover and cook over high heat until chicken is thoroughly cooked, about 5 minutes more.
 Serve immediately and garnished with cilantro.

-The second dish was a popular Vietnamese street food, Banh Xeo or Rice Crepes
+The second dish was a popular Vietnamese street food, Banh Xeo or Rice Crepes.

 Ingredients (serves 6):